There are multiple ways of sending email from APRS to an Internet user. Be

 I could send an email to any of my stations from the pete@ae5pl.net.bogus email address if the email is formatted as follows:

-colon and then the message text: "AE5PL-7:this is a test"
+colon and then the message text.

 The email "body" must contain the text "userid:shortcut:" where "shortcut" is